gruebite/zzz/README.md

 Simple and boring human readable data format for Zig.

 zzz syntax describes a tree of strings.
 It has little syntactic noise and is really easy to implement.
-The spec does not force any specific rules for escaping or number parsing.
-The current implementation optionally uses Zig's standard library for number transformations.
-By default nodes are slices that point into the provided text.
-This is nice in languages that have native support for slices, like Zig and Rust.
+The spec does not force any specific rules for escaping or number parsing, and the current implementation optionally uses Zig's standard library for converting numbers.
+Nodes in the tree are slices into the text.

-zzz's focus is to be a simple and lightweight format to describe trees of data.
+zzz's focus is to be a simple and lightweight format.
 This library implements a static tree which has zero allocations.
-An example reading a tree:
+Here's an example reading a tree:

 ```js
 // 1 is the max number of roots, 100 is the max number of nodes.